r-hub/blog/content/post/2022-09-01-r-dependency/index.md

 - package development
 - r-package
 output: hugodown::hugo_document
-rmd_hash: 78f2b0bc5d4074a6
+rmd_hash: 2e9c8c5a6e5e39b8

 ---

 There have been much talk and many blog posts about R package dependencies.
 Yet, one special dependency is more rarely mentioned, even though all packages include it: the dependency on R itself.
 The same way you can specify a dependency on a package, and optionally on a specific version, you can add a dependency to a minimum R version in the `DESCRIPTION` file of your package.
-In this blog post, we will explain:

--   How to declare a dependency to a minimum R version and why you may need to do so?
--   How to choose on which version you should depend?
--   How to avoid depending on a new version?
--   How to test you depend on the correct version?

 # How & why to declare a dependency to a minimum R version?

 Although the R project is in a stable state, and prides itself in its solid backward compatibility, it is far from being a dead project.
 Many exciting new features keep being regularly added to R or some of its base libraries.
-As a package developer, you may want to use one of these newly added features.
+As a package developer, [you may want to use one of these newly added features](https://github.com/yihui/knitr/issues/2100).

 In this situation, you should inform users ([as well as automated checks from CRAN](https://www.mail-archive.com/r-package-devel@r-project.org/msg06331.html)) that your package only works for R versions more recent than a given number [^1].